-Head Start applications are available at the school sites and by contacting the Head Start central office at 503-399-5510, or stopping by 1309 Ferry Street, Salem, OR.
+Head Start applications are available at the school sites and by contacting the Head Start central office at 503-399-5510, or stopping by 6580 State St. SE , Salem, OR 97317.

 - Salem-Keizer Head Start and Community Action Head Start use the same application to qualify families.
 The family's residence will determine which program will best serve the family.